Illustrator of Christopher

 I don't have any particular technique for illustrating the stories.
 The medium I use is just watercolour & gouache.
 As for the realism, I rely on photographic archive material and obviously the author checked all the details at rough pencil stage before I went to finished artwork.

-As mentioned earlier, Volume #40 - 'New Little Engine’ was published in 1996, with no new subsequent titles.
+Volume #40 - 'New Little Engine’ was published in 1996, with no new subsequent titles.
 If the Railway Series were, by some miracle, to resume in the near-future, would you consider illustrating volume #41?

 I would be happy to illustrate any further railway books should the opportunity arise.